kellenvu/kellenvu.github.io/_posts/2024-02-05-how-to-write-amcas-activities.md

 > Experience: Clinton Lab
 >
 > Prior studies have shown that MALAT1 RNA can lead to tumorigenesis by inactivating the human tumor-suppressing protein SFPQ; however, the clinical applications of these findings are unclear.
-For this project, I helped develop a procedure to detect levels of MALAT1 RNA in a patient's blood as a potential early predictor for the presence of circulating tumor cells.
+For this project, I developed a procedure to detect levels of MALAT1 RNA in a patient's blood as a potential early predictor for the presence of circulating tumor cells.
 One issue I encountered was that unknown factors in the blood plasma inhibited PCR amplification.
 To address this, I planned and executed a PCR optimization protocol, ultimately finding that magnesium could decrease inhibition of the PCR amplification by an average of 25%.

 How did I make it more interesting?